datawire/ambassador-docs/docs/emissary/1.13/topics/running/resolvers.md

     policy: round_robin
 ```

-The YAML configuration above will configure Ambassador Edge Stack to use Kubernetes Service Discovery to route to the Consul Service Discovery to route to the `bar` service on requests with `prefix: /bar/`.
+The YAML configuration above will configure $productName$ to use Kubernetes Service Discovery to route to the Consul Service Discovery to route to the `bar` service on requests with `prefix: /bar/`.